List of east–west roads in Toronto: Overlea Boulevard

 Overlea Boulevard is a major arterial road in Thorncliffe Park that is the neighbourhood's main thoroughfare, with predominantly commercial businesses on its north side and residential to the south.
 It travels east for approximately 1.8 km from Millwood Road, crossing the Charles H. Hiscott Bridge before terminating at Don Mills Road.
 Overlea Boulevard continues east into southern Flemingdon Park as Gateway Boulevard.

 Coca-Cola's Canadian Head Office was located at 42-46 Overlea Boulevard from 1965 to 2013, when it moved to downtown Toronto.
-An on-site bottling plant was demolished after its production line was relocated to Brampton, including a 1964 Walter Yarwood sculpture called Coca Cola that stood in front of it.
+An on-site bottling plant was demolished after its production line was relocated to Brampton, including a 1964 Walter Yarwood sculpture called Coca-Cola that stood in front of it.
 The head office complex, designed by Mathers and Haldenby, was listed on the City of Toronto's heritage registrar in 2012.
-Its facade is incorporated into a Costco retail location that opened in 2018.
+Its façade is incorporated into a Costco retail location that opened in 2018.

 In a November 2020 report, Surface Transit Network Plan Update, Overlea Boulevard along with Don Mills Road and Pape Avenue were identified as the ninth most important surface transit corridor by the City of Toronto's Transportation Services Division, City Planning Division, and the Toronto Transit Commission.
 Metrolinx plans to build an elevated Thorncliffe Park Station at the intersection of Overlea Boulevard and Thorncliffe Park Drive (west side) as part of its Ontario Line project.

 During the COVID-19 pandemic, East Toronto Health Partners operated a mass immunization clinic at East York Town Centre at 45 Overlea Boulevard.
 Opened on March 24, 2021, it was the fourth such facility in the City of Toronto.